GPS features in Cleanflight are experimental. Please share your findings with the developers.

 Protocol Out to

-This will immediatly "break" communication to the GPS.
+This will immediately "break" communication to the GPS.
 Since you haven't saved the new baudrate setting to the non-volatile memory you need to change the baudrate you communicate to the GPS without resetting the GPS.
 So

 Disconnect, Change baud rate to match, then